-Theory of Photoemission
+Introduction to photoemission

 One-Step and Three-Step Models of Photoemission

 Photoemission has a long and storied history in physics, beginning with Einstein’s explanation of the photoelectric effect in 1905.
 Today photoemission spectroscopy, both in the UV and X-ray regime (UPS/XPS), is used to characterized materials, determine chemical bonding and measure electronic band structures of materials.
 Two prevailing theoretical frameworks exist for describing photoemission, the one-step quantum mechanical model [J1], and the three-step model [J2,1] described in detail below.
 The one-step model relies on a “sudden” approximation, where electrons are excited from a bound state within a material to a free state outside of it, in a transition that can be described by a quantum mechanical matrix element.
 This model is widely used in UPS analysis to understand material band structure; it considers electrons to conserve both energy and momentum upon emission.
 While powerful, this model is in general not widely applicable to practical photocathodes, as it generally assumes well defined crystalline initial states, and ignores electron scattering within the material.